 Please complete the Gift Aid form below and start giving through Gift Aid.

 Click/touch each question to see the answer.

-The current basic rate of Income tax is 20 pence in the pound.
-If you earn £100 then you will pay £20 in tax.
-This leaves you with £80.
-If you give that £80 to the Cathedral then the Cathedral can reclaim the £20 tax that you have paid on it.
+The current basic rate of Income tax is 25 pence in the pound.
+If you donate £100 of your taxed income to the Cathedral then the Cathedral can reclaim the £25 tax that you have already paid.

 At the end of every financial year (5th April) the Cathedral Gift Aid Officer (GAO) submits a list to the Inland Revenue stating the name of all those parishioners who have signed Gift Aid forms.
 Against each name he states how much the Cathedral has received from the parishioner.
 Based on this list the Inland Revenue returns the tax paid to the Cathedral.

 The Gift Aid Officer has confidential access to the Cathedral bank statements.
 From these he can record all the Standing Orders and cheques given to the Cathedral over the year, add them up and submit the totals to the Inland Revenue.

 Again the Gift Aid Officer has confidential access to the Cathedral collection counters record book.
 In the book are recorded the envelope number and the donation given.
 Having a list of parishioners’ names and envelope numbers, the GAO is again able to submit a total to the Inland Revenue.

 As this donation cannot be traced to an individual person it cannot be counted in the donations submitted to the Inland Revenue for a tax refund.